-Critical for this evaluation was the use of a theoretically-and empirically-supported learning trajectory including three, interrelated components: goal, developmental progression, and instruction.
+Critical for this evaluation was the use of a theoretically and empirically supported LT including three, interrelated components: goal, developmental progression, and instruction.
 This allows the research question and procedures (e.g., assessment, teaching) to be based on clear conceptual foundation.
-We used a learning trajectory with extensive support in the literature (Casey, Erkut, Ceder, & Young, 2008; Clements et al., 2011; Clements, Wilson, & Sarama, 2004; Mansfield & Scott, 1990; Sales, 1994; Sarama, Clements, & Vukelic, 1996; The Spatial Reasoning Study Group, 2015).
-The mathematical topic, the composition of shape, is significant in that the concepts and actions of creating and then iterating units and higher-order units in the context of constructing patterns, measuring, and computing are established bases for mathematical understanding and analysis (Sarama & Clements, 2009).
+We used an LT with extensive support in the literature (Casey, Erkut, Ceder, & Young, 2008; Clements et al., 2011; Clements, Wilson, et al., 2004; Mansfield & Scott, 1990; Sales, 1994; Sarama et al., 1996; The Spatial Reasoning Study Group, 2015).
+The mathematical topic, the composition of shape, is significant in that the concepts and actions of creating and then iterating units and higher order units in the context of constructing patterns, measuring, and computing are established bases for mathematical understanding and analysis (Sarama & Clements, 2009).
 Additionally, there is evidence that this type of composition corresponds with, and may support, other mathematical competencies (Clements et al., 1996; Razel & Eylon, 1990, 1991; Reynolds & Wheatley, 1996; Steffe & Cobb, 1988; The Spatial Reasoning Study Group, 2015).

-Although instruction was brief, consisting of an average of a little more than eight 9minute sessions over five weeks, we found that the LT treatment was more effective than skiplevels treatment.
+Although instruction was brief, consisting of an average of a little more than eight 9-minute sessions over 5 weeks, we found that the LT treatment was more effective than skip-levels treatment.
 Using Rasch measures that incorporated use of processes as well as correctness, the effect size for the difference between groups was .55.
 There were no significant differences on outcomes for the variables of gender, age, ethnicity, or time on task, indicating a robust and general result.

 Examination of individual items confirmed that the LT group made more completely correct solutions to the assessment items and used strategies at higher levels of sophistication than children in the skip-level group.
-These effects were especially pronounced on tasks similar to the target level (level n), that is, on near transfer tasks.
-This is notable, as the target level was achieved more frequently by children in the LT group who experienced fewer tasks and less instructional time at that level (n) than those in the skip-levels group who spent all their time on tasks at level n.
+These effects were especially pronounced on tasks similar to the target level (level n + 2), that is, on near transfer tasks.
+This is notable, as the target level was achieved more frequently by children in the LT group who experienced fewer tasks and less instructional time at that level (n + 2) than those in the skip-levels group who spent all their time on tasks at level n + 2.